Mixxxxer/AgeRanger/README.md

 - AgeRanger - ASP.NET MVC Web Site with a SPA using AngularJS
 - AgeRanger.Data - Repository Implementation that we can swap out when the DBA's goto SQL Server
-- AgeRanger.Domain - Domain Sriver Design Approach which will house our Factories, Service and much more
+- AgeRanger.Domain - Domain Driven Design Approach which will house our Factories, Service and much more
 - AgeRanger.Entities - Entities that we can reuse
 - AgeRanger.Infrastructure - Ninject Modules used for Dependency Injection.
-This way its easy to test thne bindings
+This way its easy to test the bindings
 - AgeRanger.Interfaces - Split out Data Interfaces as we want to swap out their implementation later and reuse the entities.

-*NuGet Packages*
+**NuGet Packages**

 Only listing packages that I spesifically added.